Charlotte Chamber 2013-2014 Legislative Agenda

 As the revenue and unemployment crises continue, it is more critical than ever that job creation remains central to the work of public and private entities.

-- Support a process to modernize the NC tax code in an effort to stabilize revenues and enhance economic development efforts within a reasonable time period that would have a positive overall impact on business investments.
+- Support comprehensive processes to modernize the NC tax code in an effort to stabilize revenues and enhance economic development efforts within a reasonable time period that would have a positive overall impact on business investments.
 Key factors: NC needs a competitive tax position; tax policy should avoid taxing investments and production; provide certainty; and, limit sales tax on business to business services.

 - Support reductions in the corporate and personal income tax rates.